WHAT IS THE CHARTER?

 You can vote on that.

 WHAT ARE SOME OF THE ISSUES ON THE BALLOT?

-Give Community Boards 90 days (instead of 60) to review ULURP applications that are certified by the Department of City Planning in June.
+Give Community Boards more time in the summer to review ULURP applications that are certified by the Department of City Planning.